-For individuals who have suspected asthma who receive measurement of fractional exhaled nitric oxide (FeNO), the evidence includes multiple retrospective and prospective studies of diagnostic accuracy, along with systematic reviews of those studies.
-Relevant outcomes are test accuracy and validity, symptoms, change in disease status, morbid events, and functional outcomes.
-There are multiple reports on the sensitivity and specificity of FeNO in asthma diagnosis however, most studies are in the setting of patients with asthma symptoms without previous testing.
-The available evidence is limited by variability in FeNO cutoff levels used to diagnose asthma, and lack of data on performance characteristics in diagnostic challenging settings.
-The accuracy of the cutoffs recommended by the American Thoracic Society guidelines has not been evaluated in the diagnosis of asthma.
-Also, no studies were identified that evaluated whether the use of FeNO improved the accuracy of asthma diagnosis compared with clinical diagnosis.
+For individuals who have suspected asthma who receive measurement of fractional exhaled nitric oxide (FeNO) for diagnosis, the evidence includes multiple retrospective and prospective studies of diagnostic accuracy, along with systematic reviews of those studies.
+Relevant outcomes are test validity, symptoms, change in disease status, morbid events, and functional outcomes.
+There are multiple reports on the sensitivity and specificity of FeNO in asthma diagnosis; however, most studies are in the setting of patients with asthma symptoms without previous testing (or with unclear previous testing), which is unlikely to be how the test is used in a U.S. setting.
+The available evidence is limited by variability in FeNO cutoff levels used to diagnose asthma, lack of data on performance characteristics in diagnostic challenging settings, and lack of data on the incremental value of adding FeNO to existing diagnostic algorithms from studies with concurrent controls.
+Evidence reported through clinical input suggests a possible adjunctive role when conventional testing may be limited, particularly where diagnosis with standard clinical diagnostic testing (eg, routine spirometry) may be limited such as in pediatric patients.
+However, the published evidence does not show whether FeNO testing in such patients would be clinically feasible and clinically valid to be clinically useful.
 The evidence is insufficient to determine the effect of the technology on health outcomes.

 For individuals who have asthma who receive medication management directed by FeNO, the evidence includes diagnostic accuracy studies, multiple randomized controlled trials and systematic reviews of those trials.
 Relevant outcomes are symptoms, change in disease status, morbid events, and functional outcomes.
-The available randomized controlled trials evaluating the use of FeNO tests for the management of patients have not consistently found improvement in health outcomes.
-Two Cochrane reviews from 2016, one on adults and the other on children, found FeNO-guided asthma management reduced the number of individuals who had more than 1 exacerbation, but had no impact on day-to-day symptoms.
-For the use of FeNO to identify eosinophilic asthma for the purpose of selecting patients for therapy with anti-interleukin-5 therapy, using the criterion standard of sputum eosinophilia, the diagnostic accuracy of FeNO is moderate.
+The available randomized controlled trials evaluating the use of FeNO tests to guide step-up/step-down therapy in patients have not consistently found improvement in health outcomes.
+Two Cochrane reviews from 2016, one on adults and the other on children, found FeNO-guided asthma management to guide step-up/step-down therapy reduced the number of individuals who had more than 1 exacerbation in children but not in adults compared with guidelines-driven therapy, but had no impact on day-to-day symptoms or hospitalizations.
+Evidence reported through clinical input suggests a possible adjunctive role for FeNO testing particularly for individuals who may have limited awareness of worsening symptoms or when there is suspected nonadherence to medication.
+However, the published evidence does not examine this subgroup to demonstrate that use of FeNO testing in such patients may be clinically useful to inform treatment decisions by reducing or avoiding unnecessary asthma therapy, or by indicating when step-up therapy is warranted.
 The evidence is insufficient to determine the effect of the technology on health outcomes.